GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 Optimize by putting batching in the driver layer:

 - read each touched register once
-- mutate local images through helper functions
+- mutate local images through codec functions
 - write each dirty register once
 - use atomic set/reset registers where the hardware provides them
 - avoid full read-modify-write cycles when a write-only atomic register can